 Second, while PVC is a very versatile plastic, it sometimes requires additives to give it certain desired characteristics.
 For instance, to soften PVC for use in shower curtains and food packaging, special chemicals named phthalates must be added.
 These chemicals allow the PVC to bend and remain soft, but there is quite a bit of controversy regarding their possible effects on human health.

 Third, many people believe PVC is non-recyclable, and will in fact contaminate good batches of recyclable plastic when improperly disposed of.
 This can be true, when enough plasticizers and additives are used in the manufacture of a PVC based product.
 Plasticizers and other additives can constitute up to 60% of a softened PVC product, making for a very impure plastic.
 This impure plastic can cause havoc in some forms of recycling, so PVC needs to be disposed of responsibly.

 Make Educated Decisions

 There are always two sides to every argument, and the PVC debate is no different.
 PVC can be a boon or a bane, depending on its use.
 However, it is important to distinguish between what is fact and what is speculation, so that people can make good choices about the materials they use.
 Should the US ban PVC altogether?
 Probably not.
-It has many good uses, and few effective substitutes.
+It has many good uses and few effective substitutes.
 Should we allow the unchecked use of questionable materials and chemicals?
 Of course not.
-But somewhere in between these two options is a compromise that will allow us to utilize the benefits of this versatile material AND keep our children, ourselves, and our environment safe.
+But somewhere in between these two options is a compromise that will allow us to utilize the benefits of this versatile material and keep our children, ourselves, and our environment safe.

-Most importantly, do your own research and MAKE EDUCATED DECISIONS!
+Most importantly, do your own research and make educated decisions!